yet-another-gauge/4-20mA-Loop-Calibrator/README.md

 ## Dependencies

-* [CMake](https://cmake.org/) is an open-source, cross-platform family of tools designed to build, test and package software.
+* [CMake](https://cmake.org/) is an open-source, cross-platform family of tools designed to build, test and package software
 * [LibOpenCM3](http://libopencm3.org/) is open source ARM Cortex-M microcontroller library